mchung/heroku-buildpack-wordpress/README.markdown

 * `Sendgrid` - Sendgrid for the email backend.
 * `MemCachier` - MemCachier for the memcached backend.

-You can see a live demo at [Wordpress on Heroku](http://wordpress-on-heroku.herokuapp.com).
+You can see a live demo at [WordPress on Heroku](http://wordpress-on-heroku.herokuapp.com).

 ## Getting started in 60 seconds

-Fork and rename the [Wordpress project template](http://github.com/mchung/wordpress-on-heroku).
+Fork and rename the [WordPress project template](http://github.com/mchung/wordpress-on-heroku).

 Let's clone the repository for a new blog, 99catfacts.com
 ```bash
 $ git clone git://github.com/your_name/wordpress-on-heroku.git 99catfacts.com
 ```

-Create Wordpress on Heroku.
+Create WordPress on Heroku.
 ```bash
 $ cd 99catfacts.com
 $ heroku create -s cedar